General Surgery procedures

 When is an incisional hernia repair recommended?

-What does the procedure involve?
+What does an incisional hernia surgery involve?

 For an open hernia repair the surgeon will use the original incision, they will find the hernia and reduce or remove it.
 The layers of the abdominal wall are opened to create a space in which to place a mesh behind the muscles.
 The muscles are then closed over the mesh and the skin wound is usually closed with an absorbable stitch.
-For larger hernias a drain may be placed close to the repair to prevent fluid accumulating.
+For larger hernias, a drain may be placed close to the repair to prevent fluid accumulating.

 Keyhole repair may be possible for some incisional hernias.
 Several small incisions are made in the abdominal wall through which a camera and small instruments are passed.
 The hernia is identified and pulled back into the abdomen.
 The defect in the abdominal muscles is then covered by a mesh that is held in place on the inside of the abdominal wall with tacks.
 This type of repair may be performed as a day case procedure.
 It may not be possible to carry out a keyhole procedure particularly if there are lots of adhesions and this type of repair may not be suitable for very large hernias.

 For very large hernias a technique known as component separation may need to be employed to ‘reconstruct’ the abdominal wall.
-This is a complex and highly specialist procedure that can take several hours.
+This is a complex and highly specialised procedure that can take several hours.
 The surgeon separates the muscles of the abdominal wall so that they can be brought together.
 The repair is supported with the use of a large piece of mesh, in some cases more than one may be required.
-This type of surgery carries greater risks and usually results in longer hospital stays.
+This type of hernia surgery carries greater risks and usually results in longer hospital stays.

-What the potential risks and complications?
+What the potential risks and complications of incisional hernia surgery?

-• Redness around or drainage from the incision(s)
+· Redness around or drainage from the incisions

-• Fever
+· Fever

-• Bleeding from the incision(s)
+· Bleeding from the incisions

-• Pain that is not relieved by medication or pain that suddenly worsens
+· Pain that is not relieved by medication or pain that suddenly worsens

 In cases of large hernias, particularly when a mesh has been used, a collection of fluid can collect in the space once occupied by the hernia.
 This is known as a seroma.
 Small seromas can safely be left alone, and many will disappear completely over time.
 Larger or tense collections may need to be drained off with a needle.